EgbieAndersonUku1/django_2fa_recovery_codes/README.md

       * Pagination to split the batch recovery codes history on different pages instead of one long page

-* Focuses **exclusively on recovery codes** rather than full 2FA flows.
+* Focuses **exclusively on recovery codes**, rather than full 2FA flows.
-* Built in **asynchronous usage**
+* Built with **asynchronous usage** using Django-Q:
-        * Built-in **asynchronous cleanup scheduler** using Django-Q for expired or invalid code, audit report with option to send the report to admin after a successful scheduler delete.
+  * Automatically deletes expired or invalid codes when uses with scheduler.
-        * Uses asynchronous to send emails with the optional to use synchronous for testing or when in development configurable in `DEBUG` settings.
+  * On a successful delete scheduler generates an audit report of the number of deleted codes and sends it to admin via email.
+The sending of the email is optional.
-	  DEBUG = True
+  * Email sending can be configured to run **asynchronous or synchronous** depending on your environment:
-	     * Uses synchronous (easy for development or testing) to send emails DEBUG = False
+    * `DEBUG = True` : uses synchronous sending (easy for development or testing).
-	     * use asynchronous good for production, doesn't lock the application while sending in the background
+    * `DEBUG = False` : uses asynchronous sending (recommended for production; doesn’t block the application while sending in the background).

-* **Admin-friendly view interface code management**, including the ability to scheduler deletion for expired or invalid codes e.g (every 2 days, etc).
+* **Admin-friendly view interface code management**, including the ability to scheduler deletion for expired or invalid codes e.g (every 2 days, etc) or even the audit history.
 * **Individual code tracking** with granular control over each code.
-* Optional **logger** to track the actions of users generating recovery codes, email sent, various aspect of the models, etc.
+* Optional configuration to  turn **logger** on or off to track the actions of users generating recovery codes, email sent, various aspect of the models, etc.
 * Optional **storage of user email** in the model for auditing purposes.
-* Utilises **caching** (Redis, Memcached, or any backend)
+* Utilises **caching** (Redis, Memcached, default cache, etc) doe
   * Pagination and page reads
   * Brute-force rate limiting
   * Other database-heavy operations